Amin-MAG/My-Notes/Docker b37dc6510c8c47e1992b3eddd9fbe441.md

 On the first invocation of `docker-compose up` the volume will be created.
 The same volume will be reused on the following invocations.

-A volume may be created directly outside of composing with `docker volume create` and then referenced inside `docker-compose.yml` as follows:
+A volume might be created directly outside of composing with `docker volume create` and then referenced inside `docker-compose.yml` as follows:

 ```yaml
 version: "3.9"